 In this case, instead of lying in bed at night and frantically trying to will yourself to sleep, do the opposite.
 Try to keep yourself awake.
 Chances are, you won't succeed.

-Research shows that this can help reduce sleep performance anxiety and reduce the time it takes for you to fall asleep.
+Research shows that this can help reduce sleep performance anxiety20 and reduce the time it takes for you to fall asleep.

-This method is especially helpful if you have an intense preoccupation with sleep and the negative consequences that might come from not getting enough sleep.
+This method is especially helpful if you have an intense preoccupation21 with sleep and the negative consequences that might come from not getting enough sleep.